practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/README.md

 <br/>

 Another conclusion from above list is that finding the best combination of compiler switches is obviously still human, manual testing work, also in "the age of AI coding".
-Just activating all kind of potentially suitable compiler switches can actually make an generated executable slower as list entry #3 (for _random_streams_for_perf_stats_optim1_) shows!
+Just activating all kind of potentially suitable compiler switches can actually make a slower executable as list entry #3 (for _random_streams_for_perf_stats_optim1_) shows!

 <br/>